History of Berliner FC Dynamo (2004–present): Rise (2010–2013)

-The very popular Volkan Uluc returned as coach on 1 July 2012.
+The highly popular Volkan Uluc returned as coach on 1 July 2012.
+Uluc had previously coached BFC Dynamo from 2007 to 2009.
 BFC Dynamo also recruited goalkeeper Carsten Busch from FSV 63 Luckenwalde, midfielder Björn Brunnemann from Berliner AK 07, defender Christof Köhne from 1.
 FC Magdeburg, defender Patrick Brendel from ZFC Meuselwitz and defender Tom Butzmann from Hallescher FC for the 2012–13 season.
-Forward Christian Preiß also returned from Torgelower SV Greif and Nico Patschinski returned from SC Victoria Hamburg.
+Midfielder Christian Preiß also returned from Torgelower SV Greif and forward Nico Patschinski returned from SC Victoria Hamburg.
 Carsten Busch, Christian Preiß, Nico Patschinski, Matthias Stenborn, Kevin Gutsche, Ibrahim Keser, Patrick Brendel, Christof Köhne and Tom Butzmann would be among the key players.
 BFC Dynamo played a friendly match against 1.
 FC Magdeburg at the Stadion im Sportforum on 4 August 2012 before the start of the season.
 1. FC Magdeburg won the match 1–2.
 The season proved successful.
 The team lost only one match in the first 14 matches in the league.
 BFC Dynamo was among the top teams in the league.
 The first half of the season proved to be a tight race between BFC Viktoria 1889, FSV Union Fürstenwalde.
 Steinborn suffered a cruciate ligament injury right at the beginning of the second half of the season and was out for the rest of the season.
 BFC Dynamo defeated BFC Viktoria 1889 5–7 away after penalty shoot-out in the semifinals of the 2012-13 Berlin Cup in front of 1,275 spectators at Friedrich-Ebert-Stadion on 29 May 2013.
 BFC Dynamo eventuellay finished 2012-13 NOFV-Oberliga Nord in third place.
 BFC Dynamo then defeated SV Lichtenberg 47 1–0 in the final of the 2012-13 Berlin Cup in front of 6,381 spectators at the Friedrich-Ludwig-Jahn-Sportpark on 12 June 2013.
 The winning goal was scored by Kevin Gutsche.
 The attendance set a new record for the Berlin Cup final since German reunification.
-Steinborn left the team for 1.
-FC Magdeburg, Patschinski for Niendorfer TSV and Busch for RSV Eintracht Teltow after the season.
+Patschinski left the team for Niendorfer TSV, Steinborn for 1.
+FC Magdeburg and Busch for RSV Eintracht Teltow after the season.
 Nico Paepke also left the first team after the season.
 Paepke first came to the club during the 1993–94 season.
 He had joined U15 team of FC Berlin and was once trained by Martin Skaba.
 Paepke would continue to play for the reserve team of BFC Dynamo in the Berlin-Liga.